 ~Bryan W. Procter~

-After doing a lot of photo shot and enjoying some crab fry we went to Ashram, our last destination before leaving pondicherry.
+After doing a lot of photo shot and enjoying some crab fry we went to Ashram, our last destination before leaving Pondicherry.

 As we entered Ashram gate, We walked in an unbroken line into complete silence, kept in line the whole length by volunteers who’d walled up the short distance to the samadhi of Aurobindo, and the Divine Mother.
 We sat in the verandah to gaze at the samadhi, which was what everybody was doing who wasn’t meditating with eyes closed.

-But I could not cover all place.
+But I could not cover all the places.
 I wish I could have some more days to explore Pondicherry.

 No one realizes how beautiful it is to travel until he comes home and rests his head on his old, familiar pillow.